paracamplus/Yasmini/README.md

 * `pass` a boolean that is true iff all expectations are passed successfully, if `expectationIntended` is specified then it should be equal to `expectationAttempted` and to `expectationSuccessful`.
+* `endHookException` if the endHook raises an exception.
+This is useful for hooks providers.

 ### Expectation